 The problems that OSPIRG undertakes are large, statewide, and often national in scope.
 Our goals are not simply for students to “make their voice heard” on these issues, but to win concrete reforms that improve people’s lives.
 In order to make real, substantial change, we need organization and resources.
 Staff are an important part of having an effective statewide organization.
 They bring expertise to students’ ideas and continuity to long-term student campaigns.

-We also spend a smaller portion on basic things it takes to run an organization – printing, phones, etc.
+We also spend a smaller portion on basic things it takes to run an organization – printing, materials, etc.

 What are the priorities for the next few years?

-There are constantly attacks on laws that protect our environment or consumers; and unfortunately the special interests spearheading these attacks have a lot of money and influence.
 OSPIRG is working both on a state and federal level to protect good laws that are on the books so that we don’t roll back decades of progress that has been made.
 But we’re not just playing defense.
 We’re working on new ways to make higher education affordable by fighting to lower the cost of textbooks.
+We’re advocating for Indigenous water rights.
 We’re working to make sure that Oregon leads the way to fight climate change by repowering our communities with 100% clean and renewable energy.
 We’re working to protect our oceans by getting our communities to rethink our use of single-use plastics like foam takeout containers.
-We’re tackling the issue of bee die-offs by pushing or the ban of bee-killing pesticides.
 And we’re working to alleviate hunger and homelessness in our community.

 How does OSPIRG Students choose its issues?

 OSPIRG Students is run by an all student board of directors who decide which campaigns to work on and which issues to prioritize.
 Any student can bring campaign ideas to the statewide board.
-The student board makes its decisions based on which campaigns fit within OSPIRG’s mission, which is to fight for the public interest and to provide the greatest good for the greatest number of people over the longest period of time.
+The board reviews nine criteria including “how can we make a difference?” “will this campaign provide leadership opportunities?” “how does this campaign advance racial justice?”

-What is the OSPIRG Students reaf at the UO?
+What is the OSPIRG Students reaffirmation vote at the UO?

-An opportunity for University of Oregon students to reaffirm funding OSPIRG Students at the UO with a $1.75 refundable student fee.
+An opportunity for University of Oregon students to reaffirm funding OSPIRG Students at the UO with a $3.75 refundable student fee.
+Students vote every other year in the student government election and that vote will take place March 28 – March 31 on Engage.

 Who is eligible to vote in the UO reaffirmation?

-All students—undergraduate and graduate—who pay the i-fee are eligible to vote and should vote.
+All students—undergraduate and graduate—are eligible to vote and should vote March 28 – March 31 on Engage.

 Where and when can I vote?

-The OSPIRG reaffirmation is on the ballot for the ASUO Election taking place in 2021.
+The OSPIRG reaffirmation is on the ballot for the ASUO Election taking place March 28 – March 31 on Engage.

 Why should I vote?